 Should you give a five-year-old an IQ test?

-In general, I’m not a fan of testing young kids, and indeed, doing IQ testing on kids under about age 7 is somewhat controversial, but if you need data to present to teachers and school administrators, that’s the way to go.
+In general, I’m not a fan of doing IQ tests.
+But if you need data to present to teachers and school administrators, that’s the way to go.

 How do I get my gifted child the education he deserves?